-In a fascinating article in the Irish Times, journalist Deaglan De Breadun examined her record.
+In a fascinating 2011 article in the Irish Times as McAleese prepared to hand over the mantle to her predecessor, journalist Deaglan De Breadún examined her record.

-“There are few politicians anywhere who could spend 14 years in office and end up more popular than when they started.”
-Is one of his conclusions – and we can hardly argue with that.
+“There are few politicians anywhere who could spend 14 years in office and end up more popular than when they started,” was one of De Breadún’s conclusions – and we can hardly argue with that.

-He listed the obvious highlight of the 14 years – the visit of Queen Elizabeth but I think her reception for Barack Obama just the week after was a beautifully choreographed moment too.
-De Breadun also noted the McAleese response to 9/11 as a major plus.
+He listed the obvious highlight of her 14 years—the visit of Queen Elizabeth—but I think her reception for Barack Obama just the week after was a beautifully choreographed moment, too.
+De Breadún also noted the McAleese response to 9/11 as a major plus.

 It was not a time for platitudes and McAleese knew it.